Cluster 2: Craft and StructureArchived

 Text Feature Hunt:

-Using nonfiction text, students will be able to identify and locate text features and explain how they help the reader understand the text.
+Using nonfiction texts, students will be able to identify and locate text features and explain how they help the reader better understand the text.
 They will engage in a variety of activities to search for and use text features.

 Type: Lesson Plan

-This lesson focuses on using text features to understand nonfiction text, specifically the Scholastic News Nonfiction Reader: Helping Out by Peggy Hock, 650L.
-The students will ask and answer questions about the text, examine the particular text features found within the text and will organize the information read in a concept map.
-They will then use the concept map to write an informative paragraph about ways they can protect Earth.
+This lesson focuses on using text features to understand nonfiction text, specifically the Scholastic News Nonfiction Reader: Helping Out by Peggy Hock.
+The students will examine the particular text features found within the text and will organize the information read in a concept map.
+They will then use the concept map to write an expository paragraph about ways we can protect Earth.

 Type: Lesson Plan